Gait Analysis Consult » Details

 Are additional questions allowed?
 Or only the Video Submission?

 YES!
-If we have extra time, any and all questions related to the gait analysis, and next steps are allowed and ENCOURAGED!
-I am happy to answer any questions you might have.
-I will also do my best to point you in the right direction if you have questions that fall outside my scope or experience.
+If there is extra time, any and all questions related to the gait analysis, and next steps are allowed and ENCOURAGED!
+Anna Lee is happy to answer any questions you might have.
+She will also point you in the right direction if you have questions that fall outside her scope or experience.

 Do I need to submit the gait video in advance?